adelnoureddine/harbour-multi-keyboard-layouts/README.md

 - German with a number row
 - English AZERTY
 - English AZERTY with a number row
-- A customized version of the French layout (wider space button, long press for symbols, long-press symbols shown on each key, etc.)
+- A customized version of the French layout (wider space button, long press for symbols, etc.)
-- A customized version of the English layout (wider space button, long press for symbols, long-press symbols shown on each key, etc.)
-- A customized version of the English AZERTY layout (wider space button, long press for symbols, long-press symbols shown on each key,long-press symbols shown on each key, etc.)
+- A customized version of the English AZERTY layout (wider space button, long press for symbols, etc.)
 - A customized version of the Arabic layout (wider space button, long press for symbols, etc.)

 The number row shows emojis in its 2nd/3rd pages.